Advertisement

 Beware of "zero" trans fat

-The US Food and Drug Administration (FDA) officially banned trans fats from processed foods in 2015, giving food manufacturers three years to comply with the new regulations.
-In the meantime, watch out for this catch: "Foods may be listed as 'zero trans fats' if they contain less than 500 mg of trans fat per serving," Gillinov and Nissen warn.
+The U.S. Food and Drug Administration (FDA) officially banned trans fats from processed foods in 2015, giving food manufacturers three years to comply with the new regulations.
+Still, watch out for this catch: "Foods may be listed as 'zero trans fats' if they contain less than 500 mg of trans fat per serving," Gillinov and Nissen warn.

-Even that small quantity of trans fat might be bad for your heart.
+Even that small quantity of trans fat might harm your heart.
 Their advice: Check the nutrition label.
 If a food's ingredient list includes "partially hydrogenated vegetable oils," you know it has trans fat, even if the Nutrition Facts claim otherwise.

 More On